Have you ever stared at a blank screen and wondered, “How long should my blog post article length be?”

 How Does Article Length Impact SEO (Search Engine Optimization)?

-Articles with 2,000+ words are more likely to rank in the top 3 search results.
+Articles with more than 2,000 words often rank higher in search results.

-Articles under 500 words have lower chances of appearing on the first page of Google.
+Articles with less than 500 words usually struggle to reach the first page of Google.

 Final Recommendation: